 - Binoculars – Having in mind that you’ll need to scan the area and spot the animals from distance, binoculars are a must.
 There are many types that differ in the degree of magnification, but a general rule is that the more they magnify the heavier they are.
 If you like to travel light, you may even consider monocular.

-- Tripod – This is a standard tool for most photographers, especially if you’re planning on using long lens.
+- Tripod – Camera tripod is a standard tool for most photographers, especially if you’re planning on using a long lens.
 Make sure your tripod is sturdy enough to support your camera and a long lens.
 For convenience sake, you should consider tripods made from carbon fibre, since they are much lighter.
 Also, the head of the tripod should allow mobility and fast movement.

 - Filters – There are many filters that can greatly improve the quality of photos in different natural conditions.
 Polarising filter, for example, can help you with decreasing reflection from certain surfaces like water, while ND filters provide you more even exposure when taking pictures of sceneries where sky is much brighter than the landscape.